 The first thing to do if you are traveling on a shoestring is to rely on the public transport and get some bus/metro tickets, cheap and can be used also for the trains inside the city.
 Try to avoid rush hours and school closing times if you don’t want to go crazy.
 Following these small precautions, you are going to find it efficient.

 Keep in mind that depending on your nationality you might need to register at the nearest police station within the first 8 days of your arrival in Italy.
-Usually hotels will do this for you, so you need to do it by yourself only if you are renting a flat or staying at friends/relatives.
+Usually, hotels will do this for you, so you need to do it by yourself only if you are renting a flat or staying at friends/relatives.
 Normally you will be told about this when you apply and receive your visa.

 While in tourist areas you will find people speaking some English, if you go a bit far from the most popular spots English is seldom spoken so you better either learn some Italian basic phrases or carry with you a small dictionary (we will be posting some Italian tips soon so stay tuned!).

-When well rested and fed, you will sure want to get out and enjoy some of the most historical and amazing places that still exist on earth, so read on for some tips on what to do in Rome in the first days.
+When well rested and fed, you will surely want to get out and enjoy some of the most historical and amazing places that still exist on earth, so read on for some tips on what to do in Rome in the first days.

 What to do in Rome – First day out